jiaoyj/Fracturetokarst2024/README.md

             ///////////////////////instruction of input file: In_TimeStep.dat

-            100  1 500 // the number of time steps, output control, and a time step(year)
+            100  1 500 // the number of time steps, output control, and the length of a time step (year)

             ////////////////////////instruction of input file: In_InfilPara.dat